How Long Do You Have to File a Home Insurance Claim? Deadlines Explained

 Flood Insurance Has Stricter Deadlines

-If you carry a National Flood Insurance Program (NFIP) policy for hurricane flooding, be aware that the proof-of-loss deadline is a strict 60 days from the date of loss.
-This is shorter than most standard home policies and has very limited exceptions.
+If you carry a National Flood Insurance Program (NFIP) policy for hurricane flooding, be aware that the default proof-of-loss deadline is a strict 60 days from the date of loss.
+FEMA has extended this to 180 days for specific storms (like Hurricanes Helene and Milton), but only by explicit bulletin naming the event and states affected.

 If You've Already Missed Your Deadline